continue-revolution/sd-webui-animatediff/README.md

 # AnimateDiff for Stable Diffusion WebUI
-This extension aim for integrating [AnimateDiff](https://github.com/guoyww/AnimateDiff/) w/ [CLI](https://github.com/s9roll7/animatediff-cli-prompt-travel) into [AUTOMATIC1111 Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) w/ [ControlNet](https://github.com/Mikubill/sd-webui-controlnet).
+This extension aim for integrating [AnimateDiff](https://github.com/guoyww/AnimateDiff/)-related video generative models into [AUTOMATIC1111 Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 You can generate GIFs in exactly the same way as generating images after enabling this extension.

 This extension implements AnimateDiff in a different way.
 It does not require you to clone the whole SD1.5 repository.
-It also applied (probably) the least modification to `ldm`, so that you do not need to reload your model weights if you don't want to.
+It also applies (probably) the least modification to `ldm`, so that you do not need to reload your model weights if you don't want to.

 You might also be interested in another extension I created: [Segment Anything for Stable Diffusion WebUI](https://github.com/continue-revolution/sd-webui-segment-anything).